Arunagirinathar

 Arunagirinathar (ISO, /ta/) was a Tamil Shaiva saint-poet who lived during the 14th century in Tamil Nadu, India.
 In his treatise A History of Indian Literature (1974), Czech Indologist Kamil Zvelebil places Arunagirinathar's period between circa 1370 CE and circa 1450 CE.
-He was the creator of Tiruppukal (ISO, /ta/, meaning "Holy Praise" or "Divine Glory"), a book of poems in Tamil in praise of Murugan.
+He was the creator of Tiruppugazh (ISO, /ta/, meaning "Holy Praise" or "Divine Glory"), a book of poems in Tamil in praise of Murugan.

 His poems are known for their lyricism coupled with complex rhymes and rhythmic structures.
-In the Tiruppukal, the literature and devotion has been blended harmoniously.
+In the Tiruppugazh, the literature and devotion has been blended harmoniously.

-Tiruppukal is one of the major works of medieval Tamil literature, known for its poetical and musical qualities, as well as for its religious, moral and philosophical content.
+Tiruppugazh is one of the major works of medieval Tamil literature, known for its poetical and musical qualities, as well as for its religious, moral and philosophical content.